okta/okta.github.io/_source/_posts/2017-11-29-bootiful-development-with-spring-boot-and-react.md

 declare module '@okta/okta-react';
 ```

-Restart the client and you'll see there's some work to do on the `BeerList` component.
+Restart the client, and you'll see there's some work to do on the `BeerList` component.

 ```
 ./src/Home.tsx